-Unlike many of the others, the widowed-Auntie was strong as an ox through the entire experience.
+Unlike many of the others, Auntie was stable as an ox throughout the entire experience.
 She moved with grace through the house of guests who came to wake her husband.
 She was amazingly calm and composed.
 The morning he died, she simply came into the kitchen and said, “his condition is worsening.
 They are doing everything they can.”
 Then she left.

 Death is the meaning of life.
 Language is a useless way of dealing with it.

 The younger nephews and nieces arrived last.
 They were all closer to my age and so we had some things in common.
-I was a curiosity to them, another 30-year-old at their Uncle’s house in these grim hours.
-But one they had never seen me while growing up.
+I was a curiosity to them, another 30-year-old at their Uncle’s house in these grim hours, but one they had never seen while growing up.

 Conversation was centered around the happenings of the week and my appearance here a few weeks ago.
 We all laughed together about the ridiculous relationships we have with elder Indians and Indian-Americans.
 We have so many secrets from them.
 We are nothing like them and yet we feel a responsibility to behave ourselves.
 Some more than others.
 Me the least of all.
 The eldest son, who would be responsible for making funeral arrangements and delivering the eulogy was growing into his skin as a doctor.